-The Role of our Gut in Digestion
+The Role of Gut Health in Eating Disorders and Digestion

 The gut-brain axis and eating disorders links emotional and cognitive centres of the brain with gut functions.
 Changes in the gut microbiota can influence mental health, correlating with conditions like anxiety, depression, and eating disorders.
 Cortisol, our stress hormone, is linked to gut health.
 The guts significant production of serotonin (impact on mood and appetite), is susceptible to imbalances.
 These both may contribute to eating disorders.